daytonaio/helm-charts/charts/daytona/README.md

 The node pool should be **scaled to 0 initially**.
 The runner-manager will trigger scale-up by creating placeholder pods when runner capacity is needed.

+#### 4. Disk Size

+Nodes should have **at least 100GB disk size**.
+This should be adjusted based on the planned number of sandboxes per runner node, as each sandbox container requires storage for its filesystem and any data generated during execution.

 ### How It Works

 1. **Runner DaemonSet**: When runner nodes are available, the runner DaemonSet automatically deploys a runner pod on each node with the `daytona-sandbox-c: "true"` label.
 The DaemonSet tolerates the `sandbox=true:NoSchedule` taint.